Which Foods Prevent Ketosis?

 Grains are a no-no on the keto diet.
 There are several reasons for this, but the biggest one is that grains contain too many carbohydrates and not enough protein or fat.

-Grains include wheat, oats, corn (maize), rice and barley/rye.
-They’re also rich in fiber which makes them feel soft on your stomach when eaten raw or cooked (like pasta).
+Grains include wheat, oats, corn, rice, and barley/rye.
+They’re also rich in fiber which makes them feel soft on your stomach when eaten raw or cooked.

 Sugar